New hydropower standard to lead the way for sustainable renewables

 Sustainability pioneer Ashok Khosla has outlined the significance of 鶹Ƶ Sustainability Standard as the first of its kind in the renewables sector.

-The Standard will be launched at the 2021 World 鶹Ƶ Congress in September, and is currently until 2 August.
+The Standard will be launched at the 2021 World 鶹Ƶ Congress in September, and is currently open for its second phase of public consultation until 2 August.

 Watch the full interview with Khosla, who is the chair of the global council that governs sustainability guidance for hydropower: